germainkevinbusiness/UIPresenter/README.md

 ## Usage (might change in the future)

-This library is only functional when called from a class that is either an Activity, a Dialog or a Fragment.
+This library is only functional when called from a class that is either an Activity or a Fragment.

 Basic usage is shown below, when you want to present a View with this library.
-Inside your Activity, Dialog or Fragment, write this, where you see fit & safe to reference the View you want to present:
+Inside your Activity, or Fragment, write this, where you see fit & safe to reference the View you want to present:

 ```kotlin